- Call for academic and cultural boycott of Israel – PACBI, 6 July 2004

 - Palestinian Civil Society Calls for Boycott, Divestment and Sanctions against Israel until it Complies with International Law and Universal Principles of Human Rights – 9 July 2005

-(access the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) statement directly on their website)
+From the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI)

 Whereas Israel’s colonial oppression of the Palestinian people, which is based on Zionist ideology, comprises the following: